mskf1383/pashmak/README.md

 out ^;
 ```

-output of this code:
+Output of this code:

 ```
 first value
 second value
 ```

-###### NOTE: the # character is comment operation. you can put comment in your code after # character
+###### NOTE: The # character is comment operation.
+You can put comment in your code after # character

-### more about mem
+### More about mem
-you can calculate every thing in mem
+You can calculate every thing in mem

-for undrestanding, look at the following examples:
+For undrestanding, look at the following examples:

 ```bash
 mem 'hi there'; out ^; # output: hi there